Seen at the Sea Glass Show

 In the Goudy f, the thinning is more fluid, suggesting a brush stroke.
 You can always identify Goudy by the letter i, dotted with a diamond.

-Above, the Times New Roman f droops nearly on top of the r — that is TIGHT letter-spacing, valued highly in multi-columned newspapers but less so in the wide pages of books.
+The f in Times New Roman droops nearly on top of the r .
+That is TIGHT letter-spacing, valued highly in narrow-columned newspapers but less so in books.

 The letters g and y are “below the baseline” cousins to f and r, encroaching on neighbors’ space.
 Why does y slant backward?
 Why does this kind of g have a lasso below?
 Short answer: these are the forms inherited from medieval manuscript tradition.
 The first fonts were designed for readers who were accustomed to monkish handwriting.

-Both Garamond and TNR set their serifs low on the g-head, like the bill of a cap, to avoid overlapping the y serif.
-Goudy, a quirky American font, has an antler-like g serif — damn the overlap, full speed ahead!
+Both Garamond and TNR set their serifs low enough on the g-head, like the bill of a ballcap, to avoid the y-serif.
+Goudy’s rhino-like g-serif damn-near stabs the y.

 The letter o is seldom a circle.
-It’s a perfect circle in typewriter-born Courier but an obvious oval in Arial — a font so standardized every stroke of every letter is of uniform thickness.
-It is surprising then to find one of the TNR-like fonts (at right) has a circular o.
+It may be a perfect circle in typewriter-born Courier, but it’s an obvious oval in Arial — a font so standardized every stroke of every letter is of uniform thickness.
+It is surprising then to find one of the TNR-like fonts (Gar, C Sch, Bodoni) has a circular o.
 Hint: the one with the droopiest a-bag.

-There is a white pill shape inside the Century and Bodoni o’s.
+Notice the white pill shape inside the o in C Sch and Bodoni.
 The pills are upright.
 Notice how the pill in TNR is tilted slightly leftward.
 Is it because monks were mostly right-handed?
 Notice also in TNR that d and b, which ought to be mirror images, are not.
-Though TNR’s middle name is New, there’s much of Hogwarts still in it.
+Though TNR’s middle name is New, there’s much of the Middle Ages still in it.

 Constellation theory of the Great Serpent Mound